videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/on-off-camera.md

 - By using `disableWebcam()` function of `useMeeting` hook, local participant can stop publish video to other participants.

-- You can call these method when the local participant is broadcasting any video to others.
+- You can call this method when the local participant is broadcasting any video to others.

 ### `toggleWebcam()`